SmithEcophysLab/biol43506350_spring2025/rubrics/topic_lead_rubric.md

 Your grade will be based on your ability to introduce the topic, generate discussion amongst the class, and respond to any questions the class may have.

-## Paper introduction and rationale (25 points)
-In a brief (<5 minute) introduction, you should provide a summary of the article and it's main findings, as well as your rationale for choosing the article.
-You should also place the results of the article in context of previous research in the field (this can include things we have talked about earlier in class).

 ## Discussion generation (50 points)
 You will lead a jigsaw-style discussion of the paper.
 To help facilitate this, you will assign